 ‘It is time to put the mouth back into the body!’

-This was a statement that I have heard by a professional on one of the recent dental conferences I have attended.
+This was a statement that I heard from a professional at one of the recent dental conferences I attended.

 Although many people tend to forget this, the mouth IS part of the body and not looking after your teeth and gums could lead to conditions far more serious than toothache or gum disease.

 This article considers the effect bad mouth care habits can have on your general health.